gi-no/blog_mean_stack/article3.en.md

 % yo angular-fullstack paizaqa
 ```

-We use almost default settings but enable SNS authentication (oAuth).
+We use almost all default settings but enable SNS authentication (oAuth).

 ```
 - Would you like to include additional oAuth strategies?